zubairwazir/FlaskNewsApp/README.md

 <img width="958" alt="Annotation 2021-09-03 232047" src="https://user-images.githubusercontent.com/43387040/132050389-0d06770e-7f27-486c-957c-125fd3aa57f2.png">

 ## License

+This program comes with ABSOLUTELY NO WARRANTY.
+This is free software, and you are welcome to redistribute it under the conditions of the GPLv3 license.

-copyright Copyright (C) 2021 Zubair Ahmad
+Copyright (C) 2021 Zubair Ahmad

 [![alt text][1.1]][1]
 [![alt text][2.1]][2]